openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 authenticate(name: string, authType: string, callerBundleName: string, options: {[key: string]: any}, callback: AuthenticatorCallback): void

-Authenticates an app account to obtain the OAuth access token.
+Authenticates an app account to obtain the OAuth token.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Account.AppAccount